dlazaro66/QRCodeReaderView/README.md

 Usage
 -----

-How to use:
+- Add a "QRCodeReaderView" in the layout editor like you actually do with a button for example.

-- Create an Activity which implements onQRCodeReadListener, and let implements required methods
+- In your onCreate method, you can find the view as usual, using findViewById() function.
-- Make sure Activity orientation is PORTRAIT and give Camera permision in the manifest.xml
+- Create an Activity which implements `onQRCodeReadListener`, and let implements required methods or set a `onQRCodeReadListener` to the QRCodeReaderView object
-- Add a "QRCodeReaderView" in the layout editor like you actually do with a button for example
+- Make sure you have camera permissions in order to use the library. (https://developer.android.com/training/permissions/requesting.html)

 ```xml